MennovH/HomeAssistant/CloudflareDDNS/DOCS.md

 ![example YAML configuration][screenshot2]

 ## Example CloudflareDDNS logging output
+The image below shows a full example output of the add-on, which can be found in the logbook.
+To hide the PIP information, set the "Log public IP address" option to false.
 ![example logging output][screenshot3]

 ### Updates
-The image above shows an example output of the add-on, which can be found in the logbook.
-In this scenario, the A record of example1.com and later example3.com pointed to a wrong IP address.
-The add-on found that this record was incorrect, and updated it accordingly.
+The log shows there were two iterations.
+The A record of example1.com and later example3.com, pointed to a wrong IP address.
+The add-on found that these records were incorrect, and updated them accordingly via the Cloudflare API.
+These changes are directly visible in the Cloudflare dashboard.
 ### Creations
-The add-on also noticed that the A record of example7.com was missing, and created it (proxied by default which can be overruled as stated earlier).
-These changes are instantly visible in the Cloudflare dashboard.
-This example shows the full output with the "Log public IP address" option set to true.
-If false, IP address information won't be shown.
+The add-on also noticed that the A record of example7.com (which was manually configured as persistent domain) was missing during the first iteration, and created it via the Cloudflare API.
+This change is directly visible in the Cloudflare dashboard.
 ### Bullet points
 Another thing to notice is the colored bullet points.
 These colors represent the proxy status of the regarding A record and match the orange and grey cloud definitions of Cloudflare.
 Orange means the A record is proxied by Cloudflare.
-When you look up the domain, it will resolve to Cloudflare and thus hide your PIP.
+When you look up a proxied domain, it will resolve to Cloudflare and thus hide your PIP.
 Grey on the other hand, means that the A record resolves to your PIP.
 ### Status
 The status shows the status until the current iteration.
 It shows the changes in the first part [green] and errors in the second part [red].
-Every value in between "/" has a different meaning, as explained below.
+Every value divided by a "/" has its own meaning as explained below.
 #### Runtime changes
 - First value: shows the number of times the PIP has changed since the add-on started
 - Second value: shows the number of A records created by the add-on since the add-on started